quietui/quiet/docs/docs/index.md

 layout: docs
 ---

-You might be curious to find that Quiet's components aren't built with React, Vue, or any other framework.
+You might be curious to learn that Quiet's components aren't built with React, Vue, or any other framework.
 They're custom HTML elements, or [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components), which means you can use them in regular HTML pages as well as your favorite framework.

 The Web platform has evolved a lot over the last few years!
 Every modern browser has the APIs necessary to create interoperable components that work everywhere.
 As a result, it makes little sense to continue building UI components in a specific framework — that creates lock-in.